Skip to content

 Why This Chapter?

-IMPORTANT: Basic state management concepts (idempotency, retries, deadlines, persist) are described in Chapter 11: State Management.
-This chapter focuses on production aspects: queues, asynchrony, scaling, distributed state.
+IMPORTANT: Basic state management concepts (idempotency, retries, deadlines, persistence) are covered in Chapter 11: State Management.
+This chapter is about production realities: queues, asynchrony, scaling, and distributed state.

 • Process tasks asynchronously through queues